szabgab/slides/devops/intro.md

 A drawing: x coordinates risk of release (number of issues per release, stability of release) y coordinates: frequency of releases.
 (The paradox)

+## The tension
+{id: the-tension}

+Two competing goals of the IT organization:

+* Respond to the rapidly changing competitive landscape.
+(Development)
+* Provide stable, reliable, and secure service to the customer.
+(Operations)

+A special case of the above mentioned problem is the tension between developers and operations.
+Traditionally Developers are more interested in creating software, using the latest libraries etc.
+Operations are required to provide stability for the production system.
+Stability requires little or no changes to the software stack. (e.g. OS, third-party library, code)

+## Getting faster
+{id: getting-faster}

 A drawing of an arrow or just line.
 On the left side it is "an organization that releases software once a year" on the right end "Amazon, releasing once a second".